webaverse/docs/docs/engineering/Worlds/Quick Start.md

+---
+id: worlds-backend
+title: Worlds Backend
+---
-# Webaverse - Worlds Backend - Quick Start Guide
+# Worlds Backend - Quick Start Guide
  ## Before You Begin

 Before you begin we recommend you read about the basic building blocks that assemble an application: